 Several conditions, including BXO (balanitis xerotica obliterans), acquired conditions (trauma or after epispadias or exstrophy surgery) and congenital anomalies (aphallia or penile agenesis) may require reconstruction of the penis or scrotum.

-The De Castro abdominal phalloplasty is the technique used at Cosmetic Urology Institute for neophallus reconstruction.
-Unlike most surgeons in the United States, Dr. Jeffrey Palmer has been personally trained in Italy by the creator of the De Castro technique.
+The De Castro abdominal phalloplasty is the technique used at Cosmetic Urology for neophallus reconstruction.
+Unlike most genital surgeons in the United States, Dr. Palmer has been personally trained in Italy by the creator of the De Castro technique.
 This phalloplasty technique uses an abdominal flap to reconstruct the penis without the potentially deforming consequences of other donor site locations such as the forearm.

 USA TODAY INTERVIEW:

 Dr. Jeffrey Palmer was interviewed for an article in USA TODAY.
 The article discusses the increase of labiaplasties in the United States.
 Dr. Palmer provided information on his experience of women seeking this cosmetic procedure.